 What Is It?

 Most places call it special, house, or secret sauce.
 And the ingredients can vary from restaurant to restaurant.
-But generally, it’s a creamy orange sauce made with a mayo base, spices, and additional mix-ins.
+But generally, Burger Sauce is a creamy orange sauce made with a ketchup and mayonnaise base, spices, and additional mix-ins.

 We’ve all heard of McDonald’s Big Mac Sauce (which might just be Thousand Island dressing), and Chick-fil-a Sauce, and many other places serve up their variation of the popular condiment as well.
 Not to mention every condiment company seems to have launched a Burger Sauce product in the last year.

 But this version is what I believe to be the best signature sauce for burgers and beyond!
 It’s cheap and easy to make and tastes incredibly delicious too!
 I also really love it on our Burger Bowls recipe and for dipping Garbage Bread in!

 This recipe is so easy, plus you can and should make it in advance so the flavor can really build!
 This sauce adds so much flavor to your burger, I promise you won’t’ be sorry!

 How To Make It:

-- Add mayonnaise, ketchup, sriracha, dijon mustard, relish, minced garlic, onion powder, smoked paprika, salt, and pepper to a small bowl.
+- Add mayonnaise, ketchup, sriracha, dijon mustard, relish, minced garlic, onion powder, smoked paprika, salt, and black pepper to a small bowl.

 - Whisk or stir together the ingredients until fully combined.